ray-project/ray/doc/source/serve/architecture.md

 ## Ray Serve API Server

 Ray Serve provides a [CLI](serve-cli) for managing your Ray Serve instance, as well as a [REST API](serve-rest-api).
-The Ray Serve API server that responds to these REST requests is a module that is automatically loaded when Ray starts, and runs on the head node.
+Each node in your Ray cluster provides a Serve REST API server that can connect to Serve and respond to Serve REST requests

 ## FAQ